 Theory Thinking Helps Improvement

 Ten years ago, Clayton Christensen and Paul Carlile wrote a cogent summary of theory building that applies directly to our work with the Model for Improvement.
-Their picture on the right shows the process of building theory, the basis of their perspective.
+Their Figure 1 shows the process of building theory, the basis of their perspective.

 George Box often sketched a time series view of this process, alternating cycles of induction and deduction, to show how effective engineers and scientists work to explore a system and build understanding.